kirkoov/foodgram/README.md

 - (optional) `python manage.py test` or `poetry run pytest` from the backend folder containing the `pytest.ini`;
 - ```python manage.py runserver```.

-<b>NB</b>: to handle img consistency, <b>[django-cleanup](https://pypi.org/project/django-cleanup/)</b> is used.
-By default, the admin zone accepts images<=1Mb, although when running live locally, the frontend may accept larger imgs.
+<b>NB</b>: to handle img consistency, <b>[django-cleanup](https://pypi.
+org/project/django-cleanup/)</b> is used.
+By default, the admin zone accepts images<=1Mb, although when running live locally, the frontend may accept larger images.
 Still, in a live server case, the nginx container will instruct its Docker cousins not to.

 ##### 4. Skip if para.
 2 above doesn't apply.
 Back in the browser, reload the page http://localhost:3000 for the test recipes to appear.